edgelesssys/marblerun/samples/occlum-hello/README.md

     panic: "invalid entrypoint definition in argv[0]"
     ```

-    or:

-    ```
-    ERROR: Failed to spawn the target process.
-    Did you specify the correct target application in the Marblerun manifest as argv[0]?
-    Have you allocated enough memory?
-    panic: posix_spawn failed with error code -1
-    ```

     Make sure you specified the correct filename of your target application.

-For the latter error message, also make sure enough memory is allocated.
-To find out the specific reason for why this error is occuring, you can set the environment variable `OCCLUM_LOG_LEVEL=error` by appending it in front of your run command like this:
+* If you are running into other issues, Occlum's error logging might help:
     ```sh
     OCCLUM_LOG_LEVEL=error make run
     ```

     or:
     ```sh
-    OCCLUM_LOG_LEVEL=error occlum run /bin/premain-occlum
+    OCCLUM_LOG_LEVEL=error occlum run /bin/premain-libos
     ```

-    Search for `SpawnMusl`.
-This entry will contain the error encountered when spawning your application from Marblerun's premain process.